 There was a baby lion that was lost, so some sheep took him in to raise.
 The little lion learned all the daily things that sheep would do.
 He simply walked around and grazed on the grass like all the others, and even made sounds like the sheep made.
 After all, it’s all he knew to do.
 One day a large lion spotted the herd.
 He ran toward them, and as all the sheep scattered, he saw the younger lion among them.
 He chased the lion out of curiosity.
 When he caught up with him, the young lion fell to the ground begging him not to eat him.
 The large lion was confused.
 He said, “Don’t you know who you are?”
 He took him to a clear pond where he saw his reflection for the first time.
 Once he saw his reflection, he let out his very first “Roar!”
 In that moment he discovered who he truly was.

 I love this story because it’s a story about you and me.
-We listen to the people around us who tell us who we are or aren’t, what we should or shouldn’t do, or what we can or can’t do.
-The problem is, some of the people we listen to, are misguided themselves.
+We listen to the people around us who tell us who we are or aren’t, what we should or shouldn’t do, or what we can or can’t do; or we watch what everyone around us is doing, and we follow suit.
+The problem is, some of the people we listen to or follow, are misguided themselves.

 Self-worth is defined as: the sense of one’s own value or worth as a person.
 It’s more about who we are, not what we do.
 For example, the lion in this story discovered his worth, who he truly was.
 He wasn’t measuring himself against what he had been doing.
 Self-esteem is based on how we value or feel about ourselves, usually based on something we’ve done, what others think, or comparing ourselves to others.
 Society tends to focus on teaching us to increase our self-esteem.
 We really want to focus on understanding our self-worth, because that’s constant, that’s where our power is.
 We cannot always sustain doing certain things a certain way; and there is always going to be someone better looking, richer, smarter, etc. out there.
 We definitely don’t want to get trapped in the comparison game.
 We do want to, however, discover our worth – who we really are.

-What is some of the false programming in you that you’ve believed and accepted as truth?
+What is some of the false programming that you’ve believed about yourself and accepted as truth?
+What has been holding you captive?
 Once you shed some light on this false pretense of who you are, you can begin to re-pattern it with the truth.
 You may have to repeat the process each time the false thought tries to reappear.
-When the negative thought about yourself comes up, that’s a good thing.
-That’s the only time you can notice it and replace it with the truth of who you really are.
+When the negative thought about yourself comes up, that’s the time to simply notice it and replace it with the truth of who you really are.
 Eventually the old pattern will die, and the new pattern or self image will remain.
-Continue learning more about who you really are to realize that you are not a sheep.
-You are a lion.
-Or in this case, you are not your DNA, you are not your past or what you’ve done or haven’t done.
-You are Spiritual Being having a human experience.
-You are a Child of God.
-You were born unique, with unique gifts, that you can share with the world while you are here.

 As promised, let’s get back to writing down that false belief and replacing it with the truth.
 I am going to share some truths about you, that you can use.
-Even if you don’t believe these truths, (because we tend to get caught up in the “comparison game”), you can believe in my belief that it’s true until you learn more about who you truly are…Here are some affirmations you can use to replace those false beliefs:
+Even if you don’t believe these truths, (because we tend to get caught up in the “comparison game” and you may be feeling a lot like that little lion did), you can believe in my belief that it’s true until you learn more about who you truly are…Here are some affirmations you can use to replace those false beliefs:

 I am beautiful inside and out